Remote Learning, Teaching, and Work: Suggested Computer Accessories

 Audio-Visual Equipment

-Upgrade your audio!
+Upgrade your audio or video!
 Gone are the days of microphone static, faulty earbuds, or having to use your phone as a makeshift webcam.

 Webcams: